Mary Burke: 2014 gubernatorial election

-On October 7, 2013, Burke announced her candidacy for the Democratic nomination to challenge Republican Governor Scott Walker in the 2014 Wisconsin gubernatorial election.
+On October 7, 2013, Burke announced her candidacy for the Democratic nomination to challenge Republican governor Scott Walker in the 2014 Wisconsin gubernatorial election.
 According to Politico, she had campaigned as a moderate.
 In August 2014, she was tied with Walker in the polls.

 In September 2014, Burke acknowledged that portions of her jobs plan, "Invest for Success", were copied from previous proposals by other Democratic gubernatorial candidates in other states.
 The Burke campaign fired consultant Eric Schnurer, who had worked on those campaigns, for the unacknowledged copying.

-On November 4, 2014, Burke lost the election to Governor Walker, who won with slightly more than 52% of the vote, virtually the same as his first gubernatorial win.
+On November 4, 2014, Burke lost the election to Governor Walker, by 136,793 votes.

 Personal life

 Burke is active in her community, giving time and resources.
 She sits on several non-profit boards, and has volunteered regularly at Frank Allis Elementary, mentored a high school sophomore, and assisted a teenage mother coming out of foster care.
 Through a program at Porchlight Inc., she befriended a formerly homeless diabetic man.
 She donated $450,000 to Road Home, a nonprofit agency serving homeless families in Dane County.
 She has also supported the Boys and Girls Club of Dane County and Madison Prep, a charter school.

 Burke joined with teacher Kate Brien to found AVID/TOPS, a non-profit dedicated to help kids striving to be the first in their family to attend college.
 Burke began volunteering as a teen, teaching tennis in inner-city Milwaukee playgrounds.
 In 2011, Madison Magazine named Burke one of their "People of the Year".
 She lives in Madison, Wisconsin.